 To name just a few, FlexiSPY Lite allows you to monitor the target’s phone logs, SMS, MMS, browsing history and bookmarks, network activity, and finally apps, photos, videos, and audio files.
 It also offers geofencing, keylogging, a variety of remote commands, and a host of status alerts.

-Without a doubt, FlexiSPY’s exhaustive list of features are the best in terms of monitoring and tracking ability.
+Without a doubt, FlexiSPY’s exhaustive list of features is the best in terms of monitoring and tracking ability.

 Both mSpy and FlexiSPY have additional features that make them more useful to any parent concerned about their child.